 The Palace of Westminster and Westminster Abbey, including St Margaret’s Church was inscribed as a cultural World Heritage Site in 1987.

-The Westminster World Heritage Site Steering Group meets twice yearly and provides co-ordination between the landowners and stakeholders with an interest in the site.
+The World Heritage Site Steering Group meets around twice yearly to provide co-ordination between the landowners and stakeholders with an interest in the site.
 The terms of reference and minutes of the most recent meeting are below.

 October 2017 minutes ( March 2018 minutes will be uploaded following their agreement at October 2018 meeting)

 Further information and documents about Westminster World Heritage Site can be found on the UNESCO Website.

 World Heritage UK provides useful advice and resources for policy and information on all UK World Heritage Sites.